scotthosking/scotthosking.github.io/bio.md

 <p><strong>Title</strong>: End-to-end data-driven environmental prediction: from observations to decision-information</p>

 <p><strong>Abstract</strong>: In a changing climate, precise environmental prediction is essential for protecting people and economies.
 Recognising this, the Alan Turing Institute has formed a team dedicated to creating an advanced multi-modal AI prediction system that is flexible enough to integrate various data sources (satellites, weather stations, radiosondes).
 We are leading the development of the "Aardvark Weather" model, the first end-to-end AI weather model which streamlines the entire forecasting process - from data intake to decision-ready information - into a single AI model that's efficient enough to operate on a desktop computer.
 This holistic approach offers significant advantages, especially for developing countries where access to supercomputers and digital infrastructure is limited.
-Our aim is to develop end-to-end forecasting systems that can generalise for weather, sea ice movement and ocean currents.</p>
+Our aim is to develop end-to-end forecasting systems that can generalise for weather, sea ice, and ocean currents.</p>

 <h3 id="july-2023-nerc-digital-gathering">July 2023, NERC Digital Gathering</h3>